 a.
 General Privacy

 The University shall limit the collection, use, disclosure or storage of PII to that which reasonably serves the University's academic, research, or administrative functions, or other legally required purposes.
-Such collection, use, disclosure and storage shall comply with applicable Federal and state laws and regulations, and University policies.
+Such collection, use, disclosure and storage shall comply with applicable Federal and state laws and regulations, and University policies, guidelines and standards.